In-Context Learning Theory

 Prerequisites

-This section assumes understanding of the attention mechanism from Chapter 04 and the concept of in-context learning introduced in Section 6.1 (GPT-3 discussion).
+This section assumes understanding of the attention mechanism from Section 3.1 and the concept of in-context learning introduced in Section 6.1 (GPT-3 discussion).
 Some familiarity with Bayesian inference is helpful but not required; key concepts are explained as needed.

 In-context learning depicted as an open-book exam where the model uses examples provided in the prompt